cardvark/guess-the-location/README.md

       * guessed_correct -- boolean.
 Whether guess was correct.

 ## Additional expected functionality:
+### Cron jobs:
+* /crons/build_monuments_data
+  * Calls Foursquare API to populate the Monument datastore with Foursquare data.
+Should throw errors to the log in case any occur.
+Scheduled to run once a week.
+Foursquare API requests that devs keep such data relatively up to date.
+  * TODO: have this cron job clear out old monuments that are no longer trending on Foursquare.
+Currently only adds new monuments and replaces existing monument data.
+* /crons/email_reminder
+  * Hourly cron job.
+  * Checks for games whose last game move was 24-24.99 hours prior
+  * Sends emails to users with email addresses in the datastore (only once for all un-moved games w/in this time frame).
+  * TODO: rethink this functionality.
+Potentially have a better way to queue or flag games for email reminders.
+    * Alternatively, may scrap this entirely.
+App Engine's free email quota is extremely low (10 per day).

+### Caching:
+* /jobs/cache_user_rankings
+  * Task is run after every completed game.
+  * Caches user rankings to memcache.
+  * Calculates avg # of guesses for each user for each question. (game_logic module, get_user_rankings)

 ## Forthcoming features:
 * Facebook and Google+ login and sharing.